 Life never really lets up.
 Constant change, whether major or minor, can challenge our physical and psychological capacities to adjust.
-But no matter the source of stress or how debilitating it might become, there are proven strategies — based on research, the experiences of ordinary people, and the expertise of mental health professionals — that can help cope with even the most traumatic experiences and translate them into positive growth and even resilience.
+Few things illustrate that better than the current coronavirus pandemic that has upended life everywhere, leaving millions out of work and more than 140,000 people dead in the U.S. But no matter the source of stress or how debilitating it might become, there are proven strategies — based on research, the experiences of ordinary people, and the expertise of mental health professionals — that can help cope with even the most traumatic experiences and translate them into positive growth and even resilience.

 Most Stressful Life Changes